infracost/docs/docs/faq.md

 Source control integration is when you connect Infracost directly to your GitHub or GitLab.
 CI/CD integration is when you install the Infracost CLI in your CI/CD pipelines and run commands.

-We recommend source control integration as it is are much simpler to setup, and faster to run.
+We recommend source control integration as it is much simpler to setup, and faster to run.
 [This page](/docs/guides/source_control_benefits/) explains more about the benefits of source control integrations over CI/CD integrations.

 ### Do you offer support?